suvrotica/SuvroTuitionBlog/src/lib/posts/PMBA.md

 	standalone
 />

+**To give full credit and support to the original creator, please click the video title and watch it on YouTube.
+It makes a real difference for them.**

 **WHY READ THIS BOOK**

 I will write my pithy notes on what I get out of this book as I re-read the 10th anniversary expanded edition.
 I also have a previous copy.
 So it's important to point out that this analysis is not a book review but a deep dive into the benthic depths of the business world as I perceive it without filters.